By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Alternative 2: No introduction of

-suffices.
-Every time a card is needed, can simply reference it usingcurrentTestedCardFolder#getIndex(currentTestedCardIndex)
+currentTestedCardas using thecurrentTestedCardIndexsuffices.
+Every time a card is needed, can simply reference it usingcurrentTestedCardFolder#getIndex(currentTestedCardIndex).-

 Pros: No need to store an extra variable so this method uses less space.